Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A team is currently planning on using Azure for hosting resources.
 They are going to create users which would have access to the Azure resources.
-The want to implement Multi-Factor authentication for the users.
+They want to implement Multi-Factor authentication for the users.
 Is it required to deploy a federated solution to implement Multi-Factor authentication?

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

 ### A team is currently planning on using Azure for hosting resources.
 They are going to create users which would have access to the Azure resources.
-The want to implement Multi-Factor authentication for the users.
+They want to implement Multi-Factor authentication for the users.
 Are two valid methods for Azure Multi-Factor authentication picture identification and entering a passport number.

 - [ ] Yes.
 - [x] No.